Dan Topping: New York Yankees owner

 During the war, while serving in California, Topping ran into Larry MacPhail.
 MacPhail, then the president of the Brooklyn Dodgers baseball team, and Topping were acquainted because both Dodgers athletic teams (baseball and football) played at Ebbets Field.
 In California, MacPhail told Topping of his interest in purchasing the New York Yankees.
 MacPhail invited Topping to join the syndicate attempting to purchase the team from the estate of Jacob Ruppert.
 Along with Del Webb, the group purchased a 96.88% interest in the Yankees for $2.8 million in January 1945.
 In March, they bought the remaining 3.12%, giving them complete control of the team.
 MacPhail was named team president, while Topping and Webb were named vice presidents.

 As a new Yankee owner, Topping wanted to move the Dodgers football team into Yankee Stadium.
 Tim Mara, owner of the New York Giants, who played in the Polo Grounds, held NFL territorial rights, and refused to permit this.
 During 1945, Topping's Brooklyn Tigers were merged with the Boston Yanks and the amalgam split its home games between Boston and Brooklyn as "The Yanks".
 Topping moved his team to Yankee Stadium anyway, joining the newly formed All-America Football Conference.
 Topping's team retained none of his players during the jump, in that the NFL ruled that the Yanks players remained under contract with Boston, but he was able to sign some of his former Brooklyn Dodger players to the football New York Yankees.
 The team was not one of the AAFC teams admitted to the NFL in 1950, and folded, with most of Topping's players going to Ted Collins's New York Yanks.

-MacPhail became increasingly erratic and manical.
+MacPhail became increasingly erratic and maniacal.
 After a drunken episode at the Biltmore at a Yankees 1947 World Series celebration dinner, MacPhail sold his share of the team to Topping and Webb for $2 million.
 Topping and Webb became co-owners of the Yankees, each with a 50% share.
 Webb became active in American League affairs, while Topping directed team operations.

-The two sold a 80% interest in the team to CBS in 1964 for $11.2 million.
+The two sold an 80% interest in the team to CBS in 1964 for $11.2 million.
 Webb and Topping each retained a ten percent share of the club.
 Webb sold his interest in 1965.
-Topping remained as team president until 1966, when he sold his remaining stake in the Yankees.
+Topping remained as team president until September 19, 1966, when he sold his remaining stake in the Yankees.